Mo0l1/Case-Study/README.md

 **2. Reframe the annual membersip's value proposition around weekend and leisure use and not just commuting .**<br>
 Since casual riders show a sharp usage peak on Saturdays, marketing campaigns could highlight how an annual membership pays off even for weekend-only users.
 For that you could use pricing comparisons that clearly show that the value of annual memberships not only comes from daily commuting.

-**3. Offer discounted annual memberships during low-demand months.**<br>
+**3. Offer discounted annual memberships during the end-of-season months.**<br>
-Casual ridership drops sharply in winter (December–February) compared to members, who maintain more stable usage year-round.
-Offering discounted annual memberships during these off-peak months could motivate casual riders to commit to a full annual membership.
+Casual ridership appears to decline more sharply than member ridership as the season ends, particularly around September and October.
+Offering discounted annual memberships during these end-of-season months could help cushion this drop-off by encouraging casual riders to commit to a full annual membership when their usage would otherwise start declining.